-Atlanta-area product who transferred to Georgia Tech following two standout seasons at VMI, where he made the All-Southern Conference team as a sophomore and was named SoCon Freshman of the Year … Prolific three-point shooter who can score in a variety of ways despite his small stature … Was granted immediate eligibility by the NCAA on Sept.
-11, and has two seasons of eligibility remaining … Has five brothers and sisters … Enjoys bowling … Studied psychology at VMI; enrolled in history, technology and society at Tech.
+Atlanta-area product who transferred to Georgia Tech following two standout seasons at VMI, where he made the All-Southern Conference team as a sophomore and was named SoCon Freshman of the Year … High-volume three-point shooter who can score in a variety of ways despite his small stature … Was granted immediate eligibility by the NCAA on Sept.
+11, and has one season of eligibility remaining at Tech … Has five brothers and sisters … Enjoys bowling … Studied psychology at VMI; enrolled in history, technology and society at Tech.

-Started six games this season, averaging 28.0 minutes per game … Averaging 6.5 points and 1.7 assists per game, and is 14-of-16 at the free throw line … Has five double-figure scoring games this season, all against power conference teams (Georgia, Arkansas, Syracuse, Kentucky, North Carolina) … Hit his first three as a Jacket and scored five points with six boards against Elon … Has had eight games with zero or one turnover … Ranked No. 18 among 2019-20 transfer class by Stadium’s Jeff Goodman, who quoted a scout as saying, “He’s a badass.
+Started six games while Jose Alvarado was sidelined, averaged 26.5 minutes per game … Averaged 5.2 points and 1.8 assists per game, and went 26-of-30 at the free throw line … Tallied six double-figure scoring games this season, all against power conference teams (Georgia, Arkansas, Syracuse, Kentucky, North Carolina, Virginia Tech) … In ACC games, hit 29.6 percent of his threes and averaged 2.0 assists while averaging 25.3 minutes off the bench … Had 16 games with zero or one turnover … Ranked No. 18 among 2019-20 transfer class by Stadium’s Jeff Goodman, who quoted a scout as saying, “He’s a badass.
 Cat-quick combo guard who can score 40.
 Elite in ball screens, deep range and can really pass.”

 Made the All-Southern Conference second teams by both the league’s coaches and media … Topped the SoCon in scoring with 21.4 points per game, and became the 41st player in VMI history to reach the 1,000-point mark with a career-high 38 points Feb.
 23 at Western Carolina … Ranked third in the SoCon with 3.63 three-point field goals per game, hitting 39.7 percent of his attempts, and had 10 games with five or more three-pointers made during the season … Led the team in assists with 105 (3.5 per game), which ranked sixth in the SoCon … Set career high with nine assists against The Citadel Mar.
 2, and dished seven in two other games … Stood sixth in the SoCon in free throw percentage at 79.4 … Tallied 30-plus points in four consecutive games at one point in the season, becoming the first SoCon player since Stephen Curry of Davidson in 2017-18 to accomplish the feat … During the string, he scored a then-career-high 35 points with school record 10 three-pointers at Kentucky November 18 … Eclipsed that with 41 points against Western Carolina in the opening round of the SoCon Tournament, hitting 9-of-16 shots from the floor, 6-of-8 from three-point range and 17-of-18 from the free throw line; also had three assists and no turnovers in 36 minutes … Recorded nine 30-point games on the season, becoming the first conference player to do so since Stephen Curry reached the mark 15 times in 2008-09.